Cava’s Crazy Feta dupe, IYKYK, and if you don’t you need to.

 WHAT YOU’LL NEED FOR CRAZY FETA

-• Feta Cheese – This recipe calls for 16 oz of feta.
+Feta Cheese – This recipe calls for 16 oz of feta.
 If possible, buy a block of feta vs pre-crumbled.
 If you don’t already know, pre-shredded cheese, including pre-crumbled feta is coated in an anti–caking powder.
-In terms of shredded cheese this changes the way the cheese melts, when it comes to feta it makes the crumbles really dry.
+In terms of shredded cheese this changes the way the cheese melts, when it comes to feta it makes the crumbles fairly dry.
 Not what we are looking for in this dip.
 Will it work with the crumbles?
 Probably, but the texture might be different.
-Besides, do your wallet a favor, block feta is typically cheaper.
+Besides, do your wallet a favor, feta bricks are typically cheaper.

-• Jalapeños- If you have a low tolerance for spiciness, rest assured that you have some control over the situation.
-The jalapeños undergo roasting in the oven, and their seeds are then removed; these steps help reduce the overall heat.
+Jalapeños- If you have a low tolerance for spice, rest assured that you have some control over the situation.
+The jalapeño peppers undergo roasting in the oven, and their seeds are then removed; these steps help reduce the overall heat.
 If you are REALLY sensitive to heat… maybe this isn’t the recipe for you.

 TOOLS NEEDED